Contact Information

 Short Bio

 William W.L.
-Wong, PhD, is an Associate Professor at the School of Pharmacy, University of Waterloo.
+Wong, PhD, is a Professor at the School of Pharmacy, University of Waterloo.
 He is also appointed as Applied Public Health Chair by Canadian Institutes of Health Research (CIHR).
 He serves as a member of the Ontario Health Technology Advisory committee (OHTAC) by Ontario Health (Quality).
 He specifies, develops and maintains decision models for health technologies assessment, cost-effectiveness analysis, and pharmacoeconomics evaluation studies.

 Dr. Wong completed his Master of Mathematics and PhD Degrees in Computer Science at the University of Waterloo, and a Postdoctoral Fellowship in Medical Decision Making at the University of Toronto.